THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 As the sun set behind us, we climbed further north and peered into the darkening caldera.
 Our location on the rim was completely determined by the wind.
 As the wind shifted, the smoke from the volcano blew over the paths, making them inaccessible.
 The whole visit, we could smell the strong sulfur and ash surrounding us.
 I can practically smell it again as I type this weeks later.
 At one point, we were the furthest we could go, and we all stood mesmerized by the eruptions.
 That is until the wind shifted and we coughed and choked on the smothering clouds, working our way back down.

 Checking out Mount Yasur was pretty amazing and a highlight of 2017 for us.
-It was especially interesting to compare the volcano to the one we saw a few months ago in Hawaii.
+It was especially interesting to compare the volcano to the one we saw a few months ago on Hawaii’s Big Island.